hdquemada/hdquemada.github.io/_pages/cv.md

 mosaic virus-2 is resistant to these aphid-borne viruses in the field.
 Molecular Breeding 3: 279-290.

-Pang, S-Z; F-J Jan, D.M.
+Pang, S-Z, F-J Jan, D.M.
 Tricoli, **H.D.
 Quemada**, and D. Gonsalves, 1996.
 Post-transcriptional transgene silencing and consequent tospovirus resistance in transgenic lettuce are affected by transgene dosage, plant development, and environmental factors.
 The Plant Journal 9: 899-909.